 IMPORTANT: The information on this site should never be used to self medicate or to self diagnose.
 Always contact your health care provider before using any kind of supplementation or making any extreme change in diet.

 Kenny Kalenot loves a good time.
 Loves his food and loves his motorcycle.
 One day while out for a spin with his buddies he hit a patch of gravel on the side of the road.
-The bike slide gracefully off the shoulder of the highway down a small slope.
+The bike slid gracefully off the shoulder of the highway down a small slope.
 Kenny was thrown off but other than a small gash on his leg was relatively unscathed.
 The bleeding from the gash wasn’t all that bad but it didn’t seem to stop.
 His friends helped him up and tried in vain to stop the bleeding but couldn’t.
-A couple of hours later in the hospital emergency the blood was still trying to escape the bandages.
+A couple of hours later in the hospital emergency, the blood was still trying to escape the bandages.
 Kenny was beginning to worry.
 Dr. Wise thought he probably knew why the bleeding wasn’t stopping but did some tests anyway.
 After the blood tests came back they revealed what Dr. Wise had suspected.

-“Are you having any other problems, Kenny, such as nose bleeds or bruising?”
+“Are you having any other problems, Kenny, such as nosebleeds or bruising?”

 “Actually, yah, a lot of nosebleeds and bruises appear out of nowhere.
 How did you know?”

-“Kenny” asked Dr. Wise, ”Do you eat very many green vegetables?”.
+“Kenny,” asked Dr. Wise, ”Do you eat very many green vegetables?”.

 “Hell no” replied Kenny, “that stuff will kill you.”